Civil & Environmental Engineering Technology

 Students who complete the Civil & Environmental Engineering Technology program are eligible to pursue a bachelor’s degree in Vermont Tech’s Architectural Engineering Technology or Construction Management programs.
 Program graduates can transfer to other engineering schools to continue working toward a bachelor’s degree in engineering or engineering technology.

-The educational objectives for graduates of the Associate of Engineering in Civil & Environmental Engineering Technology program include:
+The Program Educational Objectives for graduates of the Associate of Engineering in Civil & Environmental Engineering Technology program include:

 - Communicating technical information in writing, speaking, listening, and interpersonal skills to work effectively as part of a team in the workforce